lucc/khard/doc/source/index.rst

 Khard is developed on `Github`_ where you are welcome to post `bug reports`_, `feature requests`_ or join the discussion in general.

-The `develop`_ branch is used for active development so please open all pull requests for new features against that branch.
-Only bug fixes should be opened against master.

 In order to start coding you need to fetch the develop branch:

 .. code-block:: shell